This hearty vegan cassoulet with roasted vegetables is a festive and affordable way to feed a crowd.

 - Preheat the oven to 425ºF.

-- Place the mushrooms, carrots, and fennel on a rimmed baking sheet and drizzle with 2 tablespoons oil, 1/4 teaspoon salt, and pepper.
-Toss to coat and roast until golden brown, about 25 minutes, stirring once halfway through cooking.
+- Place the mushrooms, carrots, and fennel on a large baking sheet and add 3 tablespoons oil, 1/4 teaspoon salt, and lots of pepper.
+Toss to coat, arrange in a single layer, and roast until golden brown, about 25 minutes, stirring once halfway through cooking.

-- Meanwhile, heat a tablespoon of oil in a large high-sided skillet oven medium-low heat.
-Add the onion, garlic, herbes de Provence, paprika, and 1/4 teaspoon salt.
-Cook until the onion is translucent, 5 to 7 minutes.
+- Meanwhile, heat a tablespoon of oil in a large high-sided skillet or Dutch oven over medium-low heat.
+Add the onion, garlic, herbs, paprika, and 1/4 teaspoon salt.
+Cook until the onion is translucent, about 5 minutes.

 - Meanwhile, make the topping.
-In a bowl, toss together the Panko, parsley, and nutritional yeast.
-Add the oil and salt and rub the mixture together with your fingers to incorporate the oil.
+In a bowl, combine all the topping ingredients and rub together with your fingers to distribute the oil.

-- Sprinkle with the Panko mixture.
-Reduce the oven temperature to 400ºF and bake until the topping is golden brown, 20 to 25 minutes.
+- Reduce the oven temperature to 400ºF and bake until the topping is golden brown, 20 to 25 minutes.

 Nutrition